THIS TEXT IS BUT A BEGINNING ...

-But this level of collective consciousness is to be worked out permanently again and again and has to be defended against the destructive effects of capitalism in the every-day’s process of production and reproduction disturbing the single person continuously, and also the defending of the achieved level in consciousness is an every-day and every-night agitation-practice [Agitationsarbeit] within the continuously expanding collective.
+But this level of collective consciousness has to be worked out permanently again and again and has to be defended against the destructive effects of capitalism in the every-day’s process of production and reproduction, which affect the single person continuously, just as the defence of the level of consciousness achieved has to be conducted in an every-day and every-night agitation-practice [Agitationsarbeit] within the continuously expanding collective.

 The ill person entering the collective doesn't remain the single, isolated one he or she was before entering the collective.
-Also the goal of his or her participation is not to leave the collective as a save and sound person ("cured") – as would be the goal of e.g. an outpatient clinic, a doctor’s practice or some other support organization – thus being nothing but the same isolated person as before and further on being left deprived of all protection, as well as defenceless and unarmed to the same unchanged ongoing principle of reality of the pathogenic and life-inimical society in capitalism.
+Also, the goal of his or her participation is not to leave the collective as a "safe and sound" person ("cured") – as would be the goal of e.g. an outpatient clinic, a doctor’s practice or some other support organization – thus being nothing but the same isolated person as before and, furthermore, being left deprived of all protection, as well as defenceless and unarmed at the mercy of the same unchanged persisting principle of reality of the pathogenic and life-inimical society in capitalism.
 Rather, in the collective each ill person begins to turn his or her illness into a process of objectivization; a process that represents the development of the collective as a whole and this process must be carried out by everybody:

 The object role of the single person in opposition to the relations of production (production of surplus value – destruction of life) is experienced subjectively as a subject role.
 This contradiction becomes a substantial one and becomes manifest within the quality of illness, pressure of suffering.

-To the socially produced consciousness, illness presents itself only as opposed to the single one, and is perceived as his fatum, that is a self-inflicted destiny for which noone else but the single person himself is to blame.
+To the socially produced consciousness, illness presents itself only as opposed to the single one, and is perceived as his or her fatum, that is as a self-inflicted destiny for which no one else but the single person himself or herself is to blame.
 But it is the society in capitalism which appropriates illness for its own purposes in order to exploit it and to turn it into a value by means of the individualizing treatment within the relation between physician and patient, which is controlled by the patient-inimical and illness perpetuating health system (social taxes – "programed" illness).
 And this contradiction [Widerspruch] is the essence of the quality which we are used to call patient.

-And there is the experience of the dialectic interaction between the Being and the consciousness – that is to say: illness as the blockage of life and illness as the yet non-articulated protest against the life-inimical relations and against the social compulsive mechanisms.
-This experience comes to its expression within the collective need for change, combined to the abolition of all illusionary wishes for "health".
+And there is the experience of the dialectic interaction between the Being and the consciousness – that is to say: illness as the blockage of life and illness as the not yet articulated protest against the life-inimical relations and against the social compulsive mechanisms.
+This experience comes to its expression in the collective need for change, combined to the abolition of all illusionary wishes for "health".
 New quality: socialist self-organization, collective.

-The more the collective expands the more acute will become the confrontation with the social institutions of government (health sector, university, ministry, judiciary, police); struggle of the collective against the institutions, public relations work.
-In these clashes the collective becomes the subject of the processes of social change.
-At the same time there is unfolded both inwards and outwards (by the formation of more socialist self-organizations focused on illness) the principle of multi-focal expansionism [Multi-Fokaler Expansionismus] as a new quality.
+The more the collective expands, the more acute will become the confrontation with the institutions of social domination (health sector, university, ministry, judiciary, police); struggle of the collective against the institutions, public relations work.
+In these clashes, the collective becomes the subject of the processes of social change.
+At the same time, there is unfolded both inwards and outwards (by the formation of more socialist self-organizations focused on illness) the principle of multi-focal expansionism [Multi-Fokaler Expansionismus] as a new quality.

 21. Multi-focal expansionism - "Focus"

-Starting from the manner, in which the collective works and the way in which it is organized: inter-agitation between single persons and agitation in groups, work-groups in epistemology, political actions and the ongoing expanding of the collective – there is developed the principle of the multi-focal expansionism which is a new quality.
-This principle of multi-focal expansionism in a germinal sense already exists within the essential structures of the patients' self-organization: each ill person as a such one is a focus (nucleus of crystallization) of the social contradictions on a certain level, that is more or less developed.
-By means of the process in personal or group agitation these contradictions in each single person are worked out and unfolded, so that everybody step by step and in permanent repetition overcomes the stadium of his personal isolation: At first with regard to his or her partner in personal agitation, then with regard to the agitation group and finally, the former single and isolated person, now part of the collective, for his part will experience and shape the reality and effectiveness of the collectivity.
+Starting from the manner, in which the collective works and the way in which it is organized: inter-agitation between single persons and agitation in groups, work-groups in epistemology, political actions and the ongoing expansion of the collective – there is developed the principle of the multi-focal expansionism, which is a new quality.
+This principle of multi-focal expansionism in a germinal sense already exists within the essential structures of the patients' self-organization: each ill person as a such one is a focus (nucleus of crystallization) of the social contradictions on a certain, more or less developed level.
+By means of the process in personal or group agitation, these contradictions in each single person are worked out and unfolded, so that everybody step by step and in permanent repetition overcomes the stadium of his personal isolation: At first with regard to his or her partner in personal agitation, then with regard to the agitation group, and finally, the former single and isolated person, now part of the collective, for his or her part will experience and shape the reality and effectiveness of the collectivity.
 In this process, constantly repeated, everybody goes through the stages:

 subjectively subject - objectively